Helperbird/website/src/pages/features/optical-character-recognition.md

 youtubeId: PfILiWebkuc
 cardTitle: Extract text (OCR)
 featureDescription:
-  Are extract text (OCR) feature allows you to capture and convert text from images, videos and pdfs.
+  Are extract text (OCR) feature allows you to capture and convert text from images, videos and PDFs.
 group: reading
 tags:
   - features